romainv/pacploy/README.md

 Options:
-  --stack-name    The stack name or stack id [string] [required] --region        The region in which the stack is deployed [string] [required] --force-delete  If set, will not ask for confirmation to delete
+  --stack-name    The stack name or stack id [string] [required] --region        The region in which the stack is deployed [string] [required] --force-delete  If set, will not ask for confirmation before deleting the
-                  [boolean] [default: false]
+                  stack and associated resources [boolean] [default: false]
 ```

 Delete a stack, and optionally retained resources (see the